BethMyre/darkreader/README.md

 If the page looks partially dark and bright in **Dynamic mode**, we consider it a bug.
 For **Filter mode**, it is a common practice to invert already dark page parts.

+To see a video of the process below, click [here](https://youtu.be/dNzmsv6R12U).

 - Open **Chrome Dev Tools** (F12) in Chrome or "Inspector" (Ctrl+Shift+C) in Firefox.
 - Click on **element picker** (top-left corner).
 It is enabled automatically in Firefox.
 - Pick wrongly inverted element.